 The B58 sounds better than the S58

 The S58 sounds a bit more muffled due to its twin-turbo setup restricting some of the noise you’ll hear, although it’s an improvement from the S55.
-In stock form, or even with a catless downpipe, most people would agree that the B58 sounds better than the S58.

-Read also: BMW B58 vs. S55 comparison
+Related: BMW B58 vs. S55 Comparison

-Yes, it’s a shame that an M-engine can sound so subdued compared to a “regular” BMW engine like the B58, but the twin-turbo setup of the S58 comes at the cost of reduced engine noise coming out of the exhaust.
+Yes, it’s a shame that an M-engine can sound so subdued compared to a “regular” BMW engine like the B58, but the twin-turbo setup of the S58 comes at the cost of reduced noise coming out of the exhaust.

-B58 vs. S58 Reliability: are these engines reliable?
+B58 vs. S58 Reliability: Are These Engines Reliable?

 The B58 will be more reliable and require less maintenance than the S58